linkerd/website/linkerd.io/content/2.12/tasks/install-helm.md

 ### linkerd-control-plane

-The `linkerd-control-plane` chart sets up all the resources inside the `linkerd` namespace.
-It only requires namespace-level privileges.
+The `linkerd-control-plane` chart sets up all the control plane components:

 ```bash
 helm install linkerd-control-plane \